marissadashen/Hasenpfeffer-Rabbit-Stew/README.md

 # Hasenpfeffer-Rabbit-Stew
 A traditional stew made by marinating and braising rabbit or hare in a spiced vinegar.
 This dish originated in Germany, and was very popular among my Pennsylvania Dutch ancestors.
 Rabbit meat is not currently very popular in the United States, but I am hoping that will change.
-Rabbit is one of the leanest most nutritios meats that exist.
+Rabbit is one of the leanest most nutritious meats that exist.
 They are also easy to produce and have a very low impact on the environment.

 8 to 10 pieces of dressed rabbit